google/youtube-8m/README.md

 <a name="own_machine"/>
-## Option 2: Running on your own Machine
+## Option 2: Running on your Own Machine

 ### Requirements